Dissecting the literature: the importance of critical appraisal

 Why is critical appraisal needed?

-Literature searches using databases like Medline or EMBASE often result in an overwhelming volume of results which can vary in quality.
+Literature searches using databases like MEDLINE or Embase often result in an overwhelming volume of results which can vary in quality.
 Similarly, those who browse medical literature for the purposes of CPD or in response to a clinical query will know that there are vast amounts of content available.
-Critical appraisal helps to reduce the burden and allow you to focus on articles that are relevant to the research question, and that can reliably support or refute its claims with high-quality evidence, or identify high-level research relevant to your practice.
+Critical appraisal helps to reduce the burden and allow you to focus on articles that are relevant to the research question, and that can reliably support or refute its claims with high-quality evidence, or identify high-level research (PDF) relevant to your practice (see also the "Hierarchy of Scientific Evidence diagram" below for research levels).

 While most of us know not to believe everything we may read in a newspaper (or on Twitter), it’s also true that we cannot rely 100% on papers written in even the most prestigious academic journals.
 Different types of studies reported in the literature also have different strengths and weaknesses.
 Even if the contents of a research paper are reliable, it is sometimes difficult to find the specific information you are looking for and interpret it accurately.